Computing and Technology

 - Log in using your temporary password.

-- In the upper right corner of your inbox, select Settings/Accounts/Google Accounts Settings/Security/Change password
+- In the upper right corner of your inbox, select Settings>Accounts>Google Account Settings>Security>Change password

 The Portal is an online application that gives students access to personal academic information: things like class schedules, grades and grade point averages, and transcripts.
 You’ll check semester grades here, register for courses, and update personal information.
 Also, several required forms are available via the Portal.
-Log in at the Terrarium with the same as you use for email.
+Log in at the Terrarium with the same username and password you use for email.

 To become familiar with the rules and regulations of Beloit computing, and the services the ISR (Information Services and Resources) division offers, read: